hydrogen-music/hydrogen-music/downloads.md

 permalink: /downloads/
 ---

+This site provides downloads for our installers, sources and demos.

+## Installers

 # Linux:

 Due to the variety of linux distributions we do not provide packages for Linux.
 If you do not find hydrogen in the repository of your distribution, please ask the people behind your distribution to include hydrogen.